A Trial of AI-Powered Text Message Outreach on Well-Child Visit Completion (HEDIS)

 Outcome Measures:

-Tertiary Outcome: For Arm 3 only, the percentage of automated scheduling attempts requiring human intervention will be documented.
+Tertiary Outcome (Arm 3 only): Percentage of automated scheduling attempts requiring human staff intervention.

 Data Analysis: